 Previous candidates have in dialogue with their employers incorporated this programme as part of their working practice within institutions willing to invest in their employees and further their professional development.

 The Master's Degree in Curatorial Practice qualifies the candidate to apply for admission to the PhD in Artistic Research Programme.

 Students on the programme are not required to move to Bergen, and we welcome national, international and inter-cultural applicants to a safe study environment.
-We are hopeful that the cohort starting autumn 2021 will be able to benefit from an MA programme that can operate without any COVID-19 restrictions but will of course accommodate any particularities that are offered to us by this very special time in history.

 - The language of tuition is English.

 - There are no tuition fees.
 (Semester fee payable to the Student Welfare Organization is approx. 600 NOK per semester.)